-Yes.
-Our schools are public, free and open to all.
+Yes!
+All charter schools in California are public schools meaning they are free and open to all.

-Charter public schools are open to all students and do not have an application, special eligibility or entrance requirements.
-Charter public schools are built on the belief that every student should have the chance to go to a great school that puts their needs first, regardless of zip code, income or ability level.
+Charter public schools are open to all students and do not have special eligibility or entrance requirements.
+California's charter public schools are built on the belief that every student should have the opportunity to go to a great school that puts their needs first, regardless of zip code, income or ability level.

 We know “one-size-fits-all” doesn’t work when it comes to education.
-Our schools offer the personal attention, creativity and passionate teaching that kids need to learn.
+Our schools offer the personal attention, creativity and passionate teaching that kids need to succeed.
 Charter public schools are free from bureaucratic restrictions and red tape that gets between students, teachers, and learning.
-In exchange, our schools are held to high performance standards.
+In exchange, our schools are held to high performance standard.

 Our schools put the needs of students first, not the interests of the bureaucracy.
 Every family at our schools made a choice to be there – and will choose another public school if we don’t meet their needs.
 To ensure we meet that high standard for all families, we are accountable to state and federal public education laws and undergo extensive oversight by a local charter authorizer, which is often the local school board.